ahsiulkarim/Smart-Hospital-Network-Infrastructure-with-Centralized-Services-using-Cisco-Packet-Tracer/README.md

     ├── img_18_page18.jpeg      ← Compose Mail: To Emergency1, Subject Saying hello
     └── img_19_page19.jpeg      ← Mail Browser: Emergency1 inbox, Receive Mail Success
 ```

-> **Note:** Due to the large number of devices, only sample configuration screenshots are included in this README.
-All devices were fully configured with appropriate IP settings, roles, and services as reflected in the Packet Tracer `.pkt` simulation file.